Skip to content

 PLUS Examples in Python code

-Kneron PLUS is a API-based software library, which allows users to manipulate the AI devices.
+Kneron PLUS is an API-based software library, which allows users to control their AI devices.

-In the Introduction, we have introduce the concept of inference flow containing these 3 main executions: Data Pre-processing, Inference, and Post-Processing.
+In the Introduction, we have introduced the concept of inference flow containing these three main executions: Data Pre-processing, Inference, and Post-Processing.

-Based on where the pre-processing is executed, there are two types of inference API has been provided in Kneron PLUS:
+Based on where the pre-processing is executed, there are two types of inference API that are provided in Kneron PLUS:

 PLUS Examples in Python code provided in KNEO Pi are limited to these two usages.
-If you wish to explore the further usage of Kneron PLUS, please refer this document site for more information.
+If users wish to explore further usage of Kneron PLUS, please refer to this documentation site for more information.

 Examples

-This example shows how to use PLUS API to search the Kneron AI devices which were connected to KNEO Pi.
+This example shows how to use PLUS API to search the Kneron AI devices that are connected to KNEO Pi.

 [root@kneo-pi plus_python]# python ScanDevices.py